The website will be down at times for maintenance from 8:00 a.m. CT Saturday, March 2 through 10:00 a.m. CT Sunday, March 3.

 HHS Office on Women's Health published tips to support nursing moms.
 The OWH Partner Resources webpage also features materials to spread the word about the Supporting Nursing Moms at Work: Employer Solutions online resource.
 This includes sample social media posts, infocards, and web badges for easy sharing with managers, human resource directors, coworkers, and employees.

 This nonprofit coalition of more than 40 nationally influential organizations is improving the nation’s health by working collaboratively to protect and promote breastfeeding.
 The USBC’s Core Competencies are a guideline to integrate evidence-based breastfeeding into practice and endorsed by the AAFP.

 There has been uncertainty about how to advise parents during the pandemic.
-The AAFP Statement on Breastfeeding and COVID-19 recommends promotion of breastfeeding and parent-infant bonding, and avoidance of parent-infant separation.
+The AAFP Statement on Breastfeeding, Pregnancy and COVID-19 recommends promotion of breastfeeding and parent-infant bonding, and avoidance of parent-infant separation.